-On the Island Interconnected System, both demand response and capacity assistance programs have been used to help manage peak demand.
-In terms of demand response, Hydro supports the continued use of Newfoundland Power Inc.'s ("Newfoundland Power") curtailable load program, which provides the system with up to 12 MW of curtailable load during the winter operating season.
+On the Island Interconnected System, both demand response and Capacity Assistance Programs have been used to help manage peak demand.
+In terms of demand response, Hydro supports the continued use of Newfoundland Power's Curtailable Load Program, which provides the system with up to 12 MW of curtailable load during the winter operating season.

-With respect to capacity assistance programs on the Island Interconnected System, Hydro has arrangements with some of its industrial customers to provide generation directly to the Island Interconnected System upon request.
-These agreements help to manage peak demand on the system in advance of the completion of the Lower Churchill Project.
+With respect to Capacity Assistance Programs on the Island Interconnected System, Hydro has arrangements with some of its Industrial customers to provide generation directly to the Island Interconnected System upon request.

-In its isolated systems, Hydro has been investigating incorporating demand response into its operations by undertaking two pilot programs in recent years; the Postville Load Control and L'Anse-au-Loup Smart Thermostat Pilot Programs.
+Hydro has been investigating incorporating demand response into its operations in its Isolated systems by undertaking two pilot programs in recent years-the Postville Load Control and L'Anse-au-Loup Smart Thermostat Pilot Programs.
 The results of these pilot programs indicate that direct load control in isolated systems can reduce the impact on system peak; however, the corresponding "bounce back" peaks can be higher than the original avoided peak.
 Further development and experience are required with these strategies to improve their reliability before they can be considered firm demand response capacity, along with better managing of "bounce back" demand peaks, which can be higher than the original avoided peak.
-Hydro will continue to explore opportunities for demand response strategies and further investigate the viability of using electric thermal storage technologies in interconnected systems.
+Hydro will continue to explore opportunities for demand response strategies.